leolellisr/oep4ca.github.io/methods.md

 ### Deeplearning4j - DL4J

 The  mechanism for procedural learning based on neural networks implementation will be performed with [Eclipse Deeplearning4j toolkit](https://deeplearning4j.konduit.ai).
-DL4J is a framework to perform deep learning in the JVM, that allows training java models while interacting with the python ecosystem through a mixture of python execution through cpython bindings, model import support, and interoperability with other runtimes such as tensorflow-java and onnxruntime.
-The libraries are fully open source, Apache 2.0 under open governance on the Eclipse foundation.
+DL4J is a framework to perform deep learning in the JVM, that allows training java models while interacting with the python ecosystem through a mixture of python execution through cpython bindings, model import support, and interoperability with other runtimes such as *tensorflow-java* and *onnxruntime*.
+The libraries are fully open source, *Apache 2.0 under open governance on the Eclipse foundation*.

 # Methodology